-According to the Social Security Trustees, the combined Old-Age Survivors and Disability Insurance Social Security Trust Funds will be able to pay full benefits until 2035, and incoming payroll taxes will be sufficient to pay about 80 percent of benefits thereafter.
+According to the Social Security Trustees, the combined Old-Age Survivors and Disability Insurance Social Security Trust Funds will be able to pay full benefits until 2035, and incoming payroll taxes will be sufficient to pay about 83 percent of benefits, declining to 73 percent in 2098.
 Some are using this modest gap in long-term funding as a pretext to justify proposals for large cuts in Social Security benefits destined to reduce the federal deficit.
 One option being discussed would reduce or eliminate Social Security benefits for moderate to higher-income individuals – that is, means-testing Social Security.
 The National Committee to Preserve Social Security and Medicare opposes such proposals and believes their adoption would break faith with American workers.

 Social Security was created as an earned right whose benefits upon retirement are determined by the contributions made during a person’s working career.
 The relationship between earnings and benefits is a fundamental feature of the program that distinguishes it from welfare programs and other non-earned entitlements.
 Means-testing Social Security would break this historic relationship and convert the program into a welfare program.